 Bricks absorb heat under the sun and release the heat after sunset.
 This is due to the dense structure of bricks that hold a lot of thermal energy in the brick.
-During daytime, bricks absorb the heat from sunlight and store the energy until the sun sets.
-While only one or two sides of a brick is heated by sunlight, bricks release the stored energy to all sides, both exterior and interior, heating up the house.
+During the daytime, bricks absorb the heat from sunlight and store the energy until the sunsets.
+While only one or two sides of brick are heated by sunlight, bricks release the stored energy to all sides, both the exterior and interior, heating up the house.

 How to keep brick houses cool?

 After knowing how brick houses can get hot, the two ways to keep the interior of brick houses cool are insulation and reducing heat from sunlight.